 Tapping the icon for a contact opens your ongoing chat session with that contact.

 Beyond basic chatting, Session has a number of additional useful features.
 Here are some of them:

-- Encrypted groups – Create small closed groups (10 people or less) or huge open groups (no size limit).
+- Encrypted groups – Create closed groups (up to 10 people previously; now up to 100) or huge open groups (no size limit).

 - Voice messages – Create and share encrypted voice messages.